Kinematografia: Background

 After Magik's departure from Kaliber 44, and Rahim's departure from 3xKlan, Fokus wanted to found a new group so he asked both of them to join him.
 In October 1998, the group started to work on first songs for their new album.
 Those songs were: "Priorytety", "Ja to ja", and "Gdyby...".
 In the same year, DJ Bambus became the group official DJ, and Sot was a beatboxer.
 The group sent their demo tracks to a few record labels and initially the only record label that was interested in releasing their album was RRX, in which Paktofonika signed a contract.
 Shortly after that, the deal was broken due to the misunderstanding between the label and the group.
 On spring 2000, the group signed a deal with Gigant Records.
 Rahim commented that fact later stating:

 Initially, we were to release "Kinematografia" on RRX. […] Yet we were constantly led by the nose and things kept stalling.
 Later, we met Gustaw Szepke, the founder of Gigant Records.
 He had completely different attitude.
 We talked about our music, our art, not about things to change so the album was more commercially successful and got more buyers. […] Current deal is the best.
 I give them the finished material - and the label does the rest.

 Kinematografia was finally released on December 18, 2000.
 8 days later, on December 26, 2000, Magik committed suicide by jumping out of the window from his apartment.
-On September 21, 2012, the biographical movie about Paktofonika titled Jesteś Bogiem was released and its popularity caused that Rahim and Fokus decided to repress the album.
+On September 21, 2012, the fabular movie about Paktofonika titled Jesteś Bogiem was released and its popularity caused that Rahim and Fokus decided to repress the album.
 On December 9, 2012, almost twelve years since its release, the album peaked at number 2 on Polish OLiS chart.